libeclipse/blind-sql-injection-by-bitshifting/README.md

 # Blind SQL Injection via Bitshifting

-This is a module that performs blind SQL injection by using the bitshifting method to **calculate** characters instead of guessing them.
-It requires 7/8 requests per character, depending on the configuration.
+This is a module that performs blind SQL injection by using the bitshifting method to **calculate** chars instead of guessing them.
+It requires exactly 8 requests per character.
+Further efficency is possible in some cases with a few modifications.

+Based on a [paper](https://www.exploit-db.com/papers/17073/) written by **Jelmer de Hen**.

 ## Usage
 ```
 import blind-sql-bitshifting as x